unskript/Awesome-CloudOps-Automation/README_template.md

 ## Contribution Tips:
 1. Use the [Docker environment](#get-started-with-docker), or our free [cloud sandbox](https://us.app.unskript.io/profiles/6c38d3da1cde7b3c0623d138f525a5508a3260c8) for testing your contribution.
-2. Join our [Slack Community](https://communityinviter.com/apps/cloud-ops-community/awesome-cloud-automation) so you can present yourself and get support.
+2. Join our [Slack Community](https://communityinviter.com/apps/cloud-ops-community/awesome-cloud-automation) to discuss your PR, and for support if you run into any issues.